plone/training/mastering_plone/dexterity.rst

 What is a content type?
 -----------------------

 A content type is a variety of object that can store information and is editable by users.
-We have different contenttypes to reflect the different kinds of information about which we need to collect and display information.
-Pages, folders, events, news items, files (binary) and images are all contenttypes.
+We have different content types to reflect the different kinds of information about which we need to collect and display information.
+Pages, folders, events, news items, files (binary) and images are all content types.

-It is common in developing a web site that you'll need customized versions of common contenttypes, or perhaps even entirely new types.
+It is common in developing a web site that you'll need customized versions of common content types, or perhaps even entirely new types.

 Remember the requirements for our project?
 We wanted to be able to solicit and edit conference talks.
-We could use the ``page`` content type for that purpose.
+We could use the Page content type for that purpose.
 But we need to make sure we collect certain bits of information about a talk and we couldn't be sure to get that information if we just asked potential presenters to create a page.
 Also, we'll want to be able to display talks featuring that special information, and we'll want to be able to show collections of talks.
 A custom content type will be ideal.

 .. _dexterity1-contains-label: